joshuascan/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-    Both receive a function as an argument and run through every item in an array. forEach doesn't require a return statement and doesn't return a new array, while map requires a return statement and does return a new array.
-Map would be preferable if you needed a new array with mutated data.
+    Both receive a function as an argument and run through every item in an array using the supplied function. forEach doesn't require a return statement and doesn't return a new array, while map requires a return statement and does return a new array. forEach would be used when you need to mutate the data within an array, while map would be used when you need a new array with revised data.

 2. Explain the difference between a callback and a higher order function.